 The default settings should be good to go, it’s all about how many keywords you put in which will determine how long a scrape will run.
 Depending on whether you are using public or private proxies and how many you have, then you could change the amount of connections you use.

 You can paste all of your keywords in here which will be used alongside your footprint.
 So if your footprint is simply “leave a comment” and you have a few keywords like “window repairs” and “door repairs”, then your searches will look like this:

 The next step is to make sure that you check the box that says “use proxies” otherwise the scrape won’t run.

 You will also see in this section ‘results’.
 This is quite a straightforward setting.
-This is the amount of results it will pull from each search engine, so if your scraping only for a few site’s you might want to choose 50 results for each of your keywords.
-However if your scraping for a massive amount of site’s then you should use 1000 which is the maximum per keyword.
+This is the amount of results it will pull from each search engine, so if you’re scraping only for a few site’s you might want to choose 50 results for each of your keywords.
+However if you’re scraping for a massive amount of site’s then you should use 1000 which is the maximum per keyword.